Common questions on boosting employee morale in uncertain times

 Remind managers that a big part of their role is engaging their teams and really hold them accountable.
-If you have a survey tool, such as Perkbox Insights, make sure to read and interpret the results often – even on a daily basis.
+If you have a survey tool, make sure to read and interpret the results often – even on a daily basis.

-Make sure to share the results with your managers and highlight the feedback which relates to morale.
-Share the great things other managers are doing too!
+Share the results with your managers and highlight the feedback which relates to morale.
+And share the great things other managers are doing too!
 Sometimes a little bit of competitiveness goes a long way...